 To fix this, click Go to my typeform, add a valid first question, and republish your typeform.
 Go back to Share, and this warning will disappear.

-3. Click Get the code on the right-hand side of the screen, which will open a popup window with the code you need to paste into your email marketing tool.
+3. Click Start embedding, which will open a popup window with the code you need to paste into your email marketing tool.

 Tips!
 Results are captured when someone clicks the submit button.
 If someone clicks a score in the email, but then closes the typeform without hitting submit, the score will not be recorded.
 Mention this in your email (or the typeform) to encourage people to complete your survey.